Zoltán Dörnyei

-Zoltán Dörnyei ([ˈzoltaːn ˈdørɲɛi]) (11 March 1960 – 10 June 2022) was a Hungarian-born British linguist.
+Zoltán Dörnyei ([ˈzoltaːn ˈdørɲɛi]) (11 March 1960 – 10 June 2022) was a Hungarian linguist.
 He was a professor of psycholinguistics at the University of Nottingham in the United Kingdom.
 He was known for his work on second language acquisition and the psychology of the language learner, in particular on motivation in second language learning, having published numerous books and papers on these topics.

 Career

 Education

 Dörnyei obtained a combined Master of Arts degree in English language and literature and in art history in 1985 at the School of English and American Studies of the Faculty of Humanities of the Eötvös Loránd University in Budapest, Hungary.
 His dissertation was entitled Art dealing in Hungary before 1945.

-In 1989 he received a PhD degree in Psycholinguistics at the Eötvös Loránd University and his thesis was entitled Psycholinguistic factors in foreign language learning.
+In 1989 he received a PhD degree in Psycholinguistics at the Eötvös Loránd University and his thesis was titled Psycholinguistic factors in foreign language learning.

 In 2003 he earned a D.Sc. in Linguistics at the Hungarian Academy of Sciences.

 Between 2008 and 2010 he conducted part-time undergraduate studies in Theology at St John's College, Nottingham.

 In 2011 he obtained an MA degree in Theology and Religious Studies at the Department of Theology of the University of Nottingham.
 The title of his dissertation was Transfiguration, beauty and biblical interpretation.
 In 2017 he received a Ph.D. degree in Theology at the Department of Theology and Religion of Durham University.
 The title of his thesis was Progressive creation and the struggles of humankind in the Bible: An experiment in canonical narrative interpretation.